 Monitoring workers on a construction site can be a challenge on the best of days, and while many job sites are closed to slow the spread of the Coronavirus, remote project management tools have become a valuable asset for construction managers.
 Real-time visibility into vehicle location, live-traffic data, and route analytics reduces financial overhead while maintaining compliance – all from home or mobile office.

 Recommendation: Equipment and fleet management software allow managers and supervisors to integrate tracking, management, and maintenance of their fleet.
-From optimizing routes to distributing materials, Tread helps streamline processes and improve productivity.
+From optimizing routes to distributing materials and managing construction billing, Tread helps streamline processes and improve productivity.

 Construction companies have a reputation of being hesitant towards the adoption of new technologies, and it can be challenging to scale digital solutions at construction sites.
 With innovative software, however, construction project managers can maintain full visibility over both the short- and long-term planning of projects.
 This level of visibility only happens within construction industry-specific technology that integrates seamlessly into current business processes and transactions.

 Recommendation: E-ticketing can reduce the time needed to retrieve, audit, and finalize paper tickets.
 It also facilitates comparisons of theoretical to actual measurements of heavy materials like asphalt or aggregate.
 In using Tread, project managers can optimize routes and increase productivity, while efficiently distributing materials and reducing project costs.

 Effective remote work not only depends on the software implemented by an organization but also requires a well-defined digital strategy and a commitment from management to engage employees.

 To help keep construction crews successful at working when they are away from the office, it is important to invest time and effort in regular and thorough software training to ensure employees remain engaged with any new digital tools.